park-holidays-uk/legal/privacy-policy.md

 The Controller for the purposes of the UK General Data Protection Regulation (UK GDPR), is:

-Park Holidays UK Ltd Glovers House Bexhill-On-Sea TN39 5ES United Kingdom Phone: 01424234234 Email: info@parkholidays.com
+Park Holidays UK Ltd Glovers House Bexhill-On-Sea TN39 5ES United Kingdom Phone: 01424234234 Email:[info@parkholidays.com](mailto:info@parkholidays.com)

 **2.1 Processing by other controllers and joint controllers**